laiandrew2002/gifitaname/README.md

 ## Gif-It-A-Name

-The feature of this app are:
+The feature of this app are:<br>
--[Display the trending Gifs of the day.]
+- Display the trending Gifs of the day.<br>
--[Enter anything to search for Gif.]
+- Enter anything to search for Gif.<br>
--[Copy the Gif link by clicking on the Copy Link]
+- Copy the Gif link by clicking on the Copy Link

 ## Getting Started

 Access it [here](https://laiandrew2002.github.io/gifitaname/)

-##Built With
+## Built With<br>
--[create-react-app]
+- create-react-app<br>
--[GIPHY API]
+- GIPHY API

 ## Author